duongdz96/devsecops-labs/README.md

 - deploy releases through GitOps with ArgoCD and k3d;
 - trace a running image back to its Git commit.

-> This is a learning environment on a personal machine, not a production-ready configuration.

 ## Architecture overview

 ```text